eamayer/portfolio/README.md

 ## Description

-The purpose of this application to have a website to serve as a portfolio I It is meant to be an H_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+The purpose of this application to have a website to serve as a portfolio of my work.
+It is supposed to be and easy way to show future employers what I have been working on.

 ## Setup/Installation Requirements